 - Bureau of Labor Statistics Table

 The SFR is an IRS estimate of taxes owed and is often greater than the actual tax liability.
 Once the IRS files the tax assessment on the SFR, they can legally begin serious collection action.
-It is now more important than ever to call a qualified legal counsel to help you obtain IRS tax relief.
+It is now more important than ever to call a qualified tax attorney to help you obtain IRS tax relief.

 IRS Proposed Assessments